Training for medical personnel who would like to enhance their skills and experience for use in the rural, wilderness, and technical rescue setting.

 SAR Exercise Debrief; Expedition Medicine; Scenarios IV; Medical Kits and Medications; Test IV and Course Debrief

 Certification as a Wilderness EMS is valid for three years and is contingent on current regional or national registration as an EMS provider such as a EMT or paramedic.
-The course is registered for 45 hours of continuing education credit through the CAPCE.
 CPR recertification can be added by request and at the discretion of the instructor.

 All published teaching materials are produced and provided by Wilderness Medical Associates International at no additional cost.
 Students will receive the following textbooks and notes on course: